Chrissy Houlahan: Private sector

 After leaving active duty, Houlahan went to work for the start-up sportswear company AND1 as chief operating officer.
 As part of the employee benefits program the company offered 40 paid hours of community service at a location of the employee's choosing.
 Houlahan dedicated her hours to working with girls and women in science, technology, engineering, and math (STEM).
 Houlahan became chief operating officer of B-Lab, a non-profit start-up, when AND1 was sold.

 Education career

-Citing a need to experience the problems in the U.S. educational system first-hand, Houlahan entered the lifelong learning program at University of Pennsylvania where she re-took courses in the hard sciences.
+Citing a need to experience the problems in the U.S. educational system first-hand, Houlahan entered a learning program at University of Pennsylvania where she re-took courses in the hard sciences.
 She enrolled in the Teach for America program and began working as an 11th-grade science teacher at Simon Gratz High School in Philadelphia.
 She withdrew from the Teach for America program after one year and joined Springboard Collaborative, a Philadelphia-based nonprofit focusing on early childhood literacy in underserved populations nationwide.
 Houlahan served as both president and CFO/COO of Springboard Collaborative before leaving to focus on her political campaign.